GoogleCloudPlatform/cloud-foundation-fabric/examples/cloud-operations/org_audit_logs_bq/README.md

 * The project Id.
 * The organization Id.
 * A dataset Id to export logs to.
-* A log filter to target specific audit logs to route to BigQuery.
+* A log filter to target specific audit logs to route to BigQuery (see examples in the [terraform.tfvars.sample](terraform.tfvars.sample) file).

 #### Step 1: Deploy resources